ArtemisRex22/startup/notes.md

 Arrow functions cannot be used for constructors or iterator generators.

 # 4.3
-JavaScript Object Notation(JSON) was conceived by DOuglas Crockford in 2001 A JSON document contains one of the following data types:
+JavaScript Object Notation(JSON) was conceived by Douglas Crockford in 2001 A JSON document contains one of the following data types:
 String
 Number